Tumblr to crack down on hate speech and violence

 This line relates to the invention of deepfakes -- AI-generated-based videos that place one person's face onto the body of another.
 Reddit cracked down on deepfake pornography earlier this year.

-Tumblr urged people to report violations of the new community guidelines, noting that it added hate speech reporting to mobile apps.
+Tumblr urged people to report violations of the new community guidelines, noting that it's adding hate speech reporting to its app.

 "Just tap the airplane icon on any post to open this menu — then tap Report (flag button) > Something else > Hate speech," it wrote.

-Tumblr also said it's increased the size of its team dedicated to reviewing such reports.
-The company didn't immediately respond a request for further comment.
+Tumblr also said it's increased the number of workers dedicated to reviewing such reports.
+The company didn't immediately respond to a request for further comment.

-Tumblr's approach echoes statements from Twitter CEO Jack Dorsey, who recently noted the social network doesn't proactively police its service.
-Like many of social media sites, it relies on users to point out bad behavior, a reactive approach that's been called into question in the wake of a series of bans against conspiracy theorist Alex Jones.
+Tumblr's approach echoes that of Twitter CEO Jack Dorsey, who noted earlier this month that his site doesn't proactively police itself.
+Like many social media sites, Twitter relies on users to point out bad behavior, a reactive approach that's been called into question in the wake of a series of bans against conspiracy theorist Alex Jones.

 Facebook banned Jones earlier this month, following Apple's and Spotify's removal of his podcasts.